GoogleCloudPlatform/cloud-debug-java/README.md

 If your application runs on Google Compute Engine, [metadata service authentication](#setup) is an easier option.

-The first step for this setup is to create the service account in .p12 format.
+The first step for this setup is to create the service account in JSON format.
 Please see
 [OAuth](https://cloud.google.com/storage/docs/authentication?hl=en#generating-a-private-key)
 page for detailed instructions.
 If you don't have a Google Cloud Platform